nplsk/runtime/README.md

 # runtime

+*"runtime is recognition through repetition — meaning built from echo."*

 A live audio-visual performance exploring the loop between memory and motion.
-Part of the IN.SIGHT PERFORMANCE SERIES in collaboration with Torn Space Theater.
+Part of the IN.SIGHT PERFORMANCE SERIES, a collaboration between [Groupwork](https://groupwork.fyi) and [Torn Space Theater](https://tornspacetheater.com).

 ## Overview